romanowski/blog/debugging_implicits.md

 Conclusion
 ------
 As we seen mix of implicit conversions and implicits chaining could become hard to figure out without reaching help from IDE or compiler.
 Does it mean that implicits are inherently bad idea?
 Not necessarily.
 Do we normally care what happens under the hood when we are using Ordering or other type classes?
 Or any other implicit conversions or views for that matter?
 Usually not.
-Implicits allow us significantly reduce boiler plate code which would normally only obscure our view.
+Implicits allow us significantly reduce boilerplate code which would normally only obscure our view.
 I guess it's matter of taste.
 Some people prefer to have all that boilerplate generated, and then possibly hided by IDE.
-Others prefer to have it generated by compiler which is IDE-agnostic, but at first glance could be a bit harder to grasp and could look too 'magically'.
+Others prefer to have it generated by compiler which is IDE-agnostic, but that at first glance could be a bit harder to grasp and could look too 'magically'.
-Both approaches guarantees full control over the code, because we can always pass implicits explicitly or apply conversion by hand.
+Both approaches guarantees full control over the code, because we can always pass implicits explicitly or apply conversions by hand.
 We just don't do that, because usually it's so much easier to let the compiler do the dirty work.
-Yes, in cases you are lost you need to know your tools.
+Yes, in cases you are lost and really need to debug implicits you need to know your tools.
 But is that really a bad thing?